 Q. Are there any special computer or internet requirements for CIR?

 You can access CIR using Internet Explorer (IE) versions 7 and 8.
 There are several settings within IE Options that also need to be set properly.
-These are described in the CIR Web Application Reference Manual available within the CIR application.
+These are described in the CIR Quick Start Guide available within the CIR application.